Florence or Venice? Deciding Which Spot in Italy to Travel To

 J.K.
 Place

 The Place Firenze is a charming boutique hotel located in a historic building in the Oltrarno district.
-The hotel’s cozy rooms, friendly staff, and affordable rates make it a great option for budget-conscious travellers who want to experience the authentic side of Florence.
+The hotel’s cozy rooms, friendly staff, and affordable rates make it a great option for those who travel on a budget and who want to experience the authentic side of Florence.
 But good luck getting a room here.
 Reservations book up fast and well in advance.
 If you do manage to get a room, enjoy it!

 Venice, Italy: A Floating City of Romance